 Quiet, powerful sniper rifle.
 Because the special long-ranged scope requires crouching, the secondary function toggles crouching.

 The Farsight rifle is a maian hybrid of an X-ray scanning device coupled with a rifle that can shoot through solid objects.
 The scope can lock onto and track life sources, though the device does not pan as fast as a running enemy can move.

 Multiplayer veterans will definitely remember this wallhacking Maian sniper rifle.
-Zooming with this rifle triggers the X-Ray Scan automatically, while firing will fire through walls. (no matter how many walls are in front of your enemy) Its secondary function is a target locator, which slowly moves your aim towards the player closest to the crosshair. (while zoomed)
+Zooming with this rifle triggers the X-Ray Scan automatically, while firing will fire through walls. (no matter how many walls are in front of the enemy) Its secondary function is a target locator, which slowly moves the aim towards the player closest to the crosshair. (while zoomed)

 A long range grenade delivery system manufactured by dataDyne.
 The secondary fire mode uses a magnetic field around the grenade to stick to surfaces, then reverses the magnetic field to drop off, exploding on impact.

 Powerful grenade launcher.
 The secondary firing mode, also known as the "wall hugger", will stick to any wall for 2-3 seconds, then release and explode on the ground.